mtanghu/Transformer-Trader/README.md

 # Transformer Trading
 This project tries the simple idea of applying Transformers and self-supervised learning to financial markets end-to-end, particularly the price data of Forex markets on mid-terms time scales of minutes to hours.
 This README will describe at a high level how this project handled risk optimization, commissions/spread, and the general model pipeline.
-Also discussed are issues with many popular Forex data providers, scaling properties, and the profitability of models considered.
+Also discussed are issues with many popular Forex data providers, scaling properties, and profitability.

 ### Why Forex?
-1. Forex trades 24/7 and thus has a lot of data
+1. Forex trades 24/7 and thus has 3x more data compared to stocks, futures, and options that tend to only trade 9-5
 2. In general forex tends to offer leverage which can increase the profitability on low risk strategies, especially in small-scale settings where access to leverage and subsequent liquidity for the leverage is abundant

 ### Why mid-term time scales?